quasar098/text-format-wizard/README.md

 - ctrl-f to find in text
 - custom menu for clear all modules with keyboard shortcuts and stuff
 - be able to drag around the stuff
+- ability to pause the thing and have a run button to do it manually

 ## module ideas:
 - execute if condition